The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Part IV: Prototype Improvement: NurtureBot v3 and Validation

-\textbf{Community and Peer Support} Tying back to the origins of the Nurture project, which was a community-based peer-to-peer mentoring program (as described in Section \ref{part1}), it is clear that the concept of community and peer support remains a significant need for participants using NurtureBot.
+\textbf{Community and Peer Support} Tying back to the origins of the Nurture project, which was a community-based peer-to-peer mentoring program by Committee for Children \cite{CommitteeForChildren} (as described in Section \ref{part1}), it is clear that the concept of community and peer support remains a significant need for participants using NurtureBot.
 Throughout the three versions of NurtureBot, participants frequently searched for local activities, community support centres, and peer forums.
 This theme of seeking peer support and localised resources also emerged as the second biggest problem identified in the ARC (see Section \ref{arcactivity1}).
 Additionally, several participants expressed a desire for more localised community resources, indicating the importance of having access to peer support networks within their geographical area.
 As one participant trying NurtureBot v2 remarked, ``When I asked for classes in my local area it could not help, that would be a good feature.'' and another trying NurtureBot v3 said ``I realised when asking a question about services in my local area that it does not know my local area.''
-Feedback from our study suggests that there is an opportunity to evolve NurtureBot from a solely AI-driven one-on-one platform to a more comprehensive community-based support system.
+This feedback underscored the value of community-driven support structures.

 \textbf{Personalisation and Contextualisation} The third biggest challenge prioritised in our ARC session \ref{sec:ARC-act1}, the lack of personalisation and contextualisation in the chatbot's responses, also emerged throughout the testing of all three versions.
 Participants repeatedly expressed the desire for NurtureBot to remember personal details such as their name, their child's name, their unique circumstances, and previous conversations.
-Participant feedback such as, “Remembering my problems would still be nice,” and “The bot could ask our names and baby's details to help make it more personal.,” in NurtureBot v2 and NurtureBot v3 echoed this need, emphasising how critical personalisation was to creating a more meaningful user experience.
+Participant feedback such as, “Remembering my problems would still be nice,” and “The bot could ask our names and baby's details to help make it more personal,” in NurtureBot v2 and NurtureBot v3 echoed this need, emphasising how critical personalisation was to creating a more meaningful user experience.

-Participants consistently wanted the chatbot to feel more tailored to their individual experiences.
-While our experiment was not designed to collect or store personal data, and personalisation was not a focus in any version of NurtureBot, going forward, addressing personalisation and contextualisation will be essential to improving NurtureBot’s effectiveness.
-While safeguarding privacy and data security remains paramount, finding a way to create more contextually aware and personalised interactions will be crucial in meeting user expectations.